Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

 A few comments are in order.
 Firstly, in \eqref{initial} the $L^\infty$ bound of the initial datum is used (together with \eqref{bulk2}) to obtain an uniform in space-time $L^\infty$-bound of $\uu_\e $, i.e.

-for some fixed constant $c_0$.
+for some $\e$-independent constant $c_0$.
 Such an estimate, derived by applying the maximum principle to \eqref{Ginzburg-Landau}, enables us to avoid several technical complications in the passage of the limit $\e\downarrow 0$.
 Indeed, even in the case when $d=2$, severe difficulties arise in the anisotropic model considered in \cite{liu2021sharp} where an estimate like \eqref{L infinity bound1} is not available.
-Secondly, we also get a bound like $\sup_{t\in [0,T]}B[\uu_\e | \Sigma](t)\leq C\e$.
-However, we merely use such an estimate to derive \eqref{volume convergencethm}, which is crucial to obtain the minimal pair condition \eqref{thm minimal pair}.
-Now we turn to the discussion of the limiting maps $\uu^\pm$.
-If we denote the second fundamental forms of $\mm_\pm$ at points $\pp^\pm$ by $A^\pm(\pp^\pm)(\cdot,\cdot)$, respectively.
-Then the theorem above claims that the pair of mappings
+Secondly, if we denote the second fundamental forms of $\mm_\pm$ at points $\pp^\pm$ by $A^\pm(\pp^\pm)(\cdot,\cdot)$, respectively, then the theorem above claims that the pair of mappings

-satisfies the following system in the weak sense:
+satisfy the following system in the weak sense: